silvershop/silvershop-core/docs/en/ShoppingCart.md

 Making use of this requires:

- * adding parameters to url links / forms
+ * adding GET parameters to url links / forms
  * modifying order item to store data, such as length, or group